qrzn23/min/wip/magick/content.md

 * — Silence .
 Cloak

 These symbols are all shewn in the Atu “The Hermit”.
 They are the powers of the Yod, whose extension is the Vau.
 Yod is the Hand wherewith man does his Will.
-It is also the Virgin ; his essence is inviolate.
+It is also the Virgin; his essence is inviolate.

 A is the Babe “who has formulated his Father, and made fertile his Mother” — Harpocrates, etc., as before; but he develops to